geaxda94/geaxda94/README.md

 - 👀 I’m interested in data science

-- 🌱 I’m currently learning matlab simulink, python,
+- 🌱 I’m currently learning matlab simulink, python, SQL

 - 📫 How to reach me:
                      from [linkedin](https://www.linkedin.com/in/elif-bakkaloglu-607761157/)